bishal0602/pulchowk-autologin/README.md

 ## Linux/MacOS Support
 Currently, this tool only supports Windows as I haven't worked with Linux/MacOS systems much.
 So, If you'd like to contribute and help port this to Linux/MacOS, your help would be greatly appreciated!
 The core login logic is written in Go, so it should be relatively straightforward to adapt for other platforms.

+## Android Support
+Background network change event listeners seem to be heavily restricted/deprecated on Android.
+Implementing a continous background service to monitor network changes would be highly energy-inefficient.
+Or you would need an app/widget that would do the login for you.
+So, I figured it wasn’t worth the hassle.

 ## Want to uninstall?
 Just run the `windows/unscheduler.ps1` then remove the downloaded `PulchowkWifiAutoLogin` folder.